yuki-kimoto/SPVM-IO-Socket-SSL/DEVELOPMENT.md

 #### verify_hostname

-Too complex.
+Too complex to implement for now.
 It is good that another module implements this method.

 #### errstr

 Errors are reported by exceptions.

+#### OCSP and SCSP Stapling Features

+Too complex to implement for now.
+It is good that another module implements a callback for OCSP stapling.